-Alfred Putra, an international student majoring in mechanical engineering, talked about his experience.“I take the bus most of the time, but on a few occasions my brother drops me off,” he said.
+Alfred Putra, an international student majoring in mechanical engineering, talked about his experience.

 I think taking the bus is pretty safe and convenient, the only thing I would like changed is the waiting time and not every bus stop has a roof shelter.
 It takes about 30 minutes for the bus to hit each stop.”

 Sophomore Jennifer Dumas has been commuting for two years.